PeeHaa/migres/README.md

 Note: this is alpha software.
 Do not use in production (yet).

 *Warning: never allow untrusted input in table specifications as all migrations are translated to raw SQL!*

+All native PostgreSQL data types are implemented and the list can be found at: https://github.com/PeeHaa/migres/tree/master/src/DataType

 ### Creating a table